Blinkova upsets 2023 finalist Rybakina in a wild, record-long tiebreaker at the Australian Open

-MELBOURNE, Australia (AP) — Anna Blinkova needed 10 match points before finally finishing off an upset over 2023 finalist Elena Rybakina in a record, half-hour tiebreaker to reach the third round of the Australian Open.

-Blinkova was a break up in all three sets but third-ranked Rybakina rallied each time.
-The 2022 Wimbledon champion had six match points of her own before eventually running out of chances against her Russian opponent in a 6-4, 4-6, 7-6 (20) defeat.
+Blinkova twice served for the match but couldn’t finish off, and a double-fault in the 12th game sent it to a 10-point tiebreaker.
+Once there, 13 minutes after her first match points, Blinkova had two more points at 9-7 but again Rybakina saved them, and so it went on.

+Blinkova, smiling, later described it as the “endless tiebreaker.”
+It went on for 32 minutes until Rybakina’s backhand error ended it.

-In terms of points — 42 — it was the longest tiebreaker ever in a women's Grand Slam event.
+In terms of points — 42 — it was the longest tiebreaker ever in a women's major.

+It was one that Rybakina will dwell on, too.
+She knew she wasted chances.

+But “I’m really proud that I could fight till the end,” Rybakina said.
+“I mean, you can't always play perfect.
+And of course I could have lost it even earlier.”

-Unlike Rybakina, top-ranked Iga Swiatek had an escape in the opening match on Rod Laver Arena when she rallied from 4-1 down in the third set to beat 2022 runner-up Danielle Collins 6-4, 3-6, 6-4.
+Unlike Rybakina, top-ranked Iga Swiatek had a narrow escape in the opening match on Rod Laver Arena when she rallied from 4-1 down in the third set to beat 2022 runner-up Danielle Collins 6-4, 3-6, 6-4.

 Swiatek was down two service breaks in the deciding set before she went on a five-game winning roll to finish off a match that featured wild momentum shifts and a 25-minute rain delay in 3 hours, 14 minutes.